 Plastic Showdown: Unveiling the Battle of Credit Cards vs. Debit Cards

 In the debate of credit card vs. debit card, credit cards often get a bad rap.
 If you’ve had debt issues before, it’s understandable why this perception exists.
 People often mindlessly swipe their cards, only to remember the impending payment when the monthly statement arrives.
 Or they get trapped in a debt cycle with high-interest cards, where they can’t keep up.

 These days, most people have a rough idea of their checking account balance, but not everyone knows the exact number.
 If you don’t check your account every day, reconcile your bank statements monthly, and keep track of your debit spending, it’s easy to look back at the month and wonder where all your money went.
 Don’t worry, it happens to the best of us!

 Think about the damage someone could do if they had your debit number.
 They could empty your checking account faster than you can say “fraud”.
 And although banks do have fraud protection, it’s a hassle when you’re left with almost no money in your account while they confirm the fraud.
 If you don’t check your account every day, you may not even realize there’s a problem until your card gets declined.

 Financial Organization: How Credit Cards Can Revolutionize Your Spending

 Once I thought about my financial risks, I decided to really get my personal finances cleaned up and under control.
 I now have only ONE item that comes off my debit card each month—the auto-fill on my Starbucks app.
-(Those Chai Tea Lattes are my one downfall).
+(Those Chai Tea Lattes are my absolute downfall).
 For the rest of my spending, I rely on budgeting with credit cards to keep my spending organized and use apps to help me keep track.